greole/ginkgo-wiki/Matrix-Formats-in-Ginkgo.md

 slice_sets    = [ 0 1 3 4 ]
 slice_lengths = [ 1 2 1 ]
 ```

 ### `gko::matrix::Hybrid`
 This is the hybrid matrix format that represents a matrix as a sum of an ELL and COO matrix.
- At first, all values that can fit in the ELL format will be stored there and all entries that do not fit will be stored in COO format.
+At first, all values that can fit in the ELL format (in the example here, we chose `max_nnz_per_row = 1`) will be stored there and all entries that do not fit will be stored in COO format.
 ```
 ell_val = [ 1 5 4 8 7 ]
 ell_col = [ 0 2 0 1 3 ]